au-re/ramen/docs/chapters/Nodes/NodeInstances.md

 ## Nodes Instances

-Besides the schema information, all nodes also have access to specific information related to its instance in the graph.
-Information like the nodes position and node state.
+Besides the schema information, all nodes also have access to the graph state.
+The graph state stores information like the nodes position and node state.